thursdaybw/salsa-demo/README.md

 ### Response
 For this demonstration purpose I have created a dummy api client class.
 It would have been possible to implement a dummy api itself that actually accepted the post data, checked the api key etc, however it seemed overkill for this simple demo.

+Additionally I have included a settings form that can in turn store the API url in configuration.

-The demo client exposes a postUserData method which in turn looks up the URL from drupal configuration and then returns "OK".
+The demo client exposes a postUserData method which in turn looks up the URL from drupal configuration and performs a fake post request.
+Rather than spend the time required to deal with creating and authenticating against an API that I can't test against, I have added comments and to methods such as `\Drupal\salsa_api\ApiClient::getToken`

+Settings form: `\Drupal\salsa_api_form\Form\SettingsForm`
+API Dummy client: `\Drupal\salsa_api\ApiClient`